KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 	python external/fetch_sources.py

-If you want to make a conformance submission you additionally need to download Khronos Confidential Conformance Test Suite (GTF module).
+To download Khronos Confidential Conformance Test Suite, run:

-To downloand it, run:

 	python external/fetch_kc_cts.py

+The results for the tests included in this suite must be included in a conformance submission.

-*NOTE*: You need to be a Khronos Adopter and have an active account at [Khronos Gitlab](https://gitlab.khronos.org/) to be alble to download Khronos Confidential CTS.
+*NOTE*: You need to be a Khronos Adopter and have an active account at [Khronos Gitlab](https://gitlab.khronos.org/) to be able to download Khronos Confidential CTS.

 With CMake out-of-source builds are always recommended.
-Create a build directory of your choosing, and in that directory generate Makefiles or IDE project using cmake.
+Create a build directory of your choosing, and in that directory generate Makefiles or IDE project using Cmake.

 #### Windows